BabyTravel UK Logo BabyTravel UK

 By focusing on these key features—compact fold, one-hand operation, seat recline, rain cover, and lightweight design—you’ll be well-equipped to choose a cabin approved pushchair that offers both practicality and comfort, ensuring every trip is as easy and enjoyable as possible.

-✓ Fits most airline lockers ✓ Effortless fold mechanism ✗ Premium price tag
+✓ Very fast one-hand fold ✓ Effortless fold mechanism ✗ Premium price tag

 Weight: 7.3kg

-✓ IATA compatible ✓ Largest basket in class ✗ Heavier than some rivals
+✓ Lay-flat seat from birth ✓ Largest basket in class ✗ Heavier than some rivals

 3. Cybex Coya: The Luxury Travel System